 As for how we “parent” and what we call it – helicoptering and attaching and any other name (that would smell as foul), I say we go for whatever feels right at the time, and whatever we can reasonably manage.
 And I say this while most heartily agreeing with Lori Gottlieb that our happiness culture is out of hand – happiness for the mothers, happiness for the children, and all too little sense of proportion or perspective.

-Yes, this from the woman who insists that parenting is a profession.
+Yes, this from the woman who insists that parenting is a profession, an expression I use to emphasize the breadth of skills, knowledge, care and more that are now expected of a parent.
 And I stand by that, sounding the horn for the skills that women (especially) bring to the task.
 They are mighty indeed.
 We are mighty indeed.

 If only we would value what we furnish and stop apologizing for it.
 Stop expecting it to follow a specific path.
 If only we were compensated in some way – (health care? flexible employment environments?) – we might not neglect our own health, lag behind in our earnings, and fall so far back in energy stores as to struggle simply to keep going, not to mention – contributing.
 Maybe even happily.